16 Applications of AI-Powered Object Detection in Businesses – Industrial Use Cases

 While we looked at different API types and how they differ because of their usage, availability and formats, here are key concepts associated with APIs that establish their qualities and actually help them deliver the communication and data sharing function.

 Each component in a software, or website or mobile app architecture, for example, mobile app, backend server, database, or external service, has its own responsibilities and functionalities encapsulated within it.
-Application Programming Interfaces allow these components to interact without exposing their internal details.
+Application Programming Interfaces allow these components to interact without exposing their internal details, and an app development company in Dubai can help streamline these integrations effectively.

 So while components have details encapsulated, APIs provide a way for these components to communicate without being tightly coupled.
 This makes the system more modular and easier to maintain.